w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-## Announce the current slide
+## Announce the current item

-When the current item changes, a WAI-ARIA live region informs screen reader users which slide is currently visible.
-Note that the current slide does not automatically receive keyboard focus, to allow users to skip over and leave the carousel.
+When the current item changes, a WAI-ARIA live region informs screen reader users which item is currently visible.
+Note that the current item does not automatically receive keyboard focus, to allow users to skip over and leave the carousel.

 {::nomarkdown}
 <%= code_start('', 'Extend event listeners') %>